thoughtbot/clearance/README.md

       end
     end

-Use `signed_in?` and `signed_out?` in controllers, views, or helpers.
-For example, you might want this in a layout:

-    - if signed_in?
-      = current_user.email
-      = link_to 'Sign out', sign_out_path, :method => :delete
-    - else
-      = link_to 'Sign in', sign_in_path

-If you want to authenticate a user elsewhere than sessions/new, like in an API:

-    User.authenticate 'email@example.com', 'password'

-When a user resets their password, Clearance delivers them an email on.
-Therefore, you should change the default email address in `config/initializers/clearance.rb`:

-    Clearance.configure do |config|
-      config.mailer_sender = 'reply@example.com'
-    end

-You can authorize users at the route level:
+Or, you can authorize users in `config/routes.rb`:

     Blog::Application.routes.draw do
       constraints Clearance::Constraints::SignedIn.new { |user| user.admin? } do
-        root :to => 'admin'
+        root to: 'admin'
       end

       constraints Clearance::Constraints::SignedIn.new do
-        root :to => 'dashboard'
+        root to: 'dashboard'
       end

       constraints Clearance::Constraints::SignedOut.new do
-        root :to => 'marketing'
+        root to: 'marketing'
       end
     end